soundcloud/roshi/README.md

 - An element is not in the set, if its most-recent operation was a remove.

-A more formal description of a LWW-element-set, as informed by [Shapiro][shapiro], is as follows: A set S is represented by two internal sets, the add set A and the remove set R. To add an element e to the set S, add a tuple t with the element and the current timestamp t=(e, now()) to A. To remove an element from the set S, add a tuple t with the element and the
+A more formal description of a LWW-element-set, as informed by [Shapiro][shapiro], is as follows: a set S is represented by two internal sets, the add set A and the remove set R. To add an element e to the set S, add a tuple t with the element and the current timestamp t=(e, now()) to A. To remove an element from the set S, add a tuple t with the element and the